 Dear students, parents and teachers!

-I'm pleased to present the Fine Arts Camps Europe (Czech Music Camp for Youth) program for our 21st season.
+I'm pleased to present the Fine Arts Camps Europe (Czech Music Camp for Youth) program for our 23rd season.
 We opened our first camp in 1997 with 46 students enrolled in a small band and a string ensemble.
-Since then over 3,500 young musicians from 33 different countries joined our camp.
+Since then nearly 4,000 young musicians from 33 different countries joined our camp.
 The upcoming season gives both wind and string players the opportunity to enroll from 7 to 18 days.
-We’re opening 8 major and 13 elective programs including the new jazz dance major.
+We’re opening 7 major and 13 elective programs.

 I hope you'll find our programs interesting and look forward to your stay in our campus located in a beautiful natural setting of central Europe.

 Fine Arts Camps Europe serve students between the ages of 8 through 19.
 The purpose of this educational project is to give our campers opportunity to play in large ensembles like symphony orchestra or symphonic band.
 Making music in a large group motivates students to develop their talent.
 Other music majors such as choir, piano, harp, recorders, and guitar also focus on an ensemble performance.